Rantoul City School District 137 Visa Sponsorship Jobs USA

 - Indoor classrooms/School, exposure to: student noise, lawn mowing, music, odors of food, mowed grass and possible communicable diseases.

-- Outdoor schoolyard and grounds, exposure to; temperatures (hot warm, cool, cold), and exposure to mowed grass.
+- Outdoor schoolyard and grounds, field trips; exposure to: temperatures (hot warm, cool, cold), and exposure to mowed grass.

 - Regular work attendance.